NitorCreations/sonar-build-warner-plugin/README.md

 4. Configure Console log parser with the following ruleset
   - save it, e.g., under $JENKINS_USER_HOME/ruleset.conf
   - specify the ruleset location in Jenkins system configuration -> Console Output Parsing
-5. Add console log parser after Sonar to the desired Jenkins build (see image)
+5. Add console log parser to the desired Jenkins build (see image)
+  - be sure to add it after the Sonar plugin

 ###### Sample configuration file for Console log parser plugin